IceHe/lib/snips/books/designing-data-intensive-applications.md

 - Let's assume that every time the lock server grants a lock or lease, it also returns a **fencing token, which is a number that increases every time a lock is granted** ( e.g., incremented by the lock service ) .
     - We can then **require that every time a client sends a write request to the storage service, it must include its current fencing token**.
-- Checking a token on the server side may seem like a downside, but it is arguably a good thing : _it is unwise for a service to assume that its clients will always be well behaved._
+- Checking a token on the server side may seem like a downside, but it is arguably _( 可论证地 )_ a good thing : _it is unwise for a service to assume that its clients will always be well behaved._

 #### Byzantine Faults